Julfa District: Population

-Compared to 1980, at the beginning of the 2005 the district's population increased of about 13,177 people or a 52.4%.
+Compared to 1980, at the beginning of the 2005 the district's population increase of about 13,177 people or a 52.4%.
 On average density per 1 km2 is 39 persons.
 Its large settlements are the Julfa city and the villages of the Yayji, Abragunus and Bananiyar.
 According to the State Statistics Committee, as of 2018, the population of city recorded 46,400 persons, which increased by 10,000 persons (about 27.4 percent) from 36,400 persons in 2000.
 23,300 of total population are men, 23,100 are women.
 More than 25,4 percent of the population (about 11,800 persons) consists of young people and teenagers aged 14–29.

 Cultural heritage

 On the banks of the Araz River are remains of structures belonging to the medieval Armenian settlement of Jugha, also known as Old Julfa.
-Its principle monument, a cemetery containing some 4000 grave markers, was completely destroyed in 2006.
+Its principal monument, a cemetery containing some 4000 grave markers, was completely destroyed in 2006.
 Believed to be still surviving are the ruins of a 13th-century caravanserai - one of the largest on the territory of Azerbaijan, and the ruins of a bridge dated to the beginning of the 14th century, built by decree of Nakchivan Khan Khakim Ziya Ad-Din.
 There is the small Gulustan Mausoleum (13th century) near the village of Gülüstan and more mausoleums near the village of Darkənd (particularly well preserved is the Tower Mausoleum (15th century).
 Further inland from the river there is the fortress of Alindzha (12th-13th centuries) and a number of other monuments and ancient ruins.